Biddeford, Maine: History

 In 1762, the land northeast of the river was set off as Pepperellborough, which in 1805 was renamed Saco.
 The first bridge to Saco was built in 1767.
 The river divides into two falls that drop 40 ft, providing water power for mills.
 Factories were established to make boots and shoes.
 The developing mill town also had granite quarries and brickyards, in addition to lumber and grain mills.
 Major textile manufacturing facilities were constructed along the riverbanks, including the Laconia Company in 1845, and the Pepperell Company in 1850.
 Biddeford was incorporated as a city in 1855.

-The mills attracted waves of immigrants, including the Irish, Albanians, and French-Canadians from Quebec.
+The mills attracted waves of immigrants, including Irish, Albanians, and French-Canadians from Quebec.
 At one time, the textile mills employed as many as 12,000 people, but as happened elsewhere, the industry entered a long period of decline.
 As of 2009, the last remaining textile company in the city, WestPoint Home, closed.
 The property occupying the mill has been sold and is being redeveloped into housing and new businesses.
-The last log drive down the Saco River was in 1943, with the last log sawed in 1948.
-Biddeford's name is engraved near the top level of The Pilgrim Monument, in Provincetown, Massachusetts, along with the names of some of the oldest cities and towns in New England.
+The last log drive down the Saco River was in 1943, with the last log sawn in 1948.
+Biddeford's name is engraved near the top level of the Pilgrim Monument, in Provincetown, Massachusetts, along with the names of some of the oldest cities and towns in New England.

 During World War II, the Biddeford Pool Military Reservation was established from 1942 to 1945, on what is now the Abenakee Golf Club.
 It had four circular concrete platforms called "Panama mounts" for 155-mm guns, three of which remain today.

+On July 13, 2026, a United States Immigration and Customs Enforcement agent fatally shot Joan Sebastián Durán Guerrero, a 26-year old Colombian national, in Biddeford.